-Cycle touring, hitchhiking, hiking, tree-climbing, or any other activity i engage in and write about on this website, like just about any aspect of the human experience, carries risks, known and unknown, that the person undertaking the activity has chosen to accept and take full responsibility for.
-I am neither entitled to any share of the rewards you might get from practicing any of those activities, nor liable for anything bad that might happen to you as a result.
-Use the information on this website at your own risk!
+Cycle touring, hitchhiking, hiking, tree-climbing, or any other activity I engage in and write about, like just about any aspect of the human experience, carries risks, known and unknown, that the person undertaking the activity has chosen to accept and take full responsibility for.
+I am neither entitled to any share of the rewards you might reap from practicing any of those activities nor liable for anything undesirable that might happen to you as a result.
+Use the information on this website and related resources at your own risk!

 This blog is a gift.
 If you find it valuable and would like to help me make it, you may share it with someone who you think would also benefit from it, give me feedback, or consider making a contribution <3